jrdh/blorp-python/README.md

 - tidy (~)
 - tests
 - investigate using hashes in redis
-- Javascript client library (i.e. in the browser)
+- Javascript client library (i.e. for the browser)

 ## To think about...